Saul Bellow: Early life

-Saul Bellow was born Solomon Bellows in Lachine, Quebec, two years after his parents, Lescha (née Gordin) and Abraham Bellows, emigrated from Saint Petersburg, Russia.
-He had three elder siblings - sister Zelda (later Jane, born in 1907), brothers Moishe (later Maurice, born in 1908) and Schmuel (later Samuel, born in 1911).
-Bellow's family was Lithuanian-Jewish; his father was born in Vilnius.
+Saul Bellow was born Solomon Bellows in Lachine, Quebec, two years after his parents, Lescha and Abraham Bellows, emigrated from Saint Petersburg, Russia.
+He had three elder siblings: sister Zelda (later Jane, born in 1907), brothers Moishe (later Maurice, born in 1908) and Schmuel (later Samuel, born in 1911).
+Bellow's family was Lithuanian-Jewish; his father was born in Druya, a shtetl in the Pale of Settlement.
 Bellow celebrated his birthday on June 10, although he appears to have been born on July 10, according to records from the Jewish Genealogical Society-Montreal.
 (In the Jewish community, it was customary to record the Hebrew date of birth, which does not always coincide with the Gregorian calendar.)
 Of his family's emigration, Bellow wrote:

 The retrospective was strong in me because of my parents.
 They were both full of the notion that they were falling, falling.
 They had been prosperous cosmopolitans in Saint Petersburg.
 My mother could never stop talking about the family dacha, her privileged life, and how all that was now gone.
 She was working in the kitchen.
 Cooking, washing, mending ...
 There had been servants in Russia ...
 But you could always transpose from your humiliating condition with the help of a sort of embittered irony.

 A period of illness from a respiratory infection at age eight both taught him self-reliance (he was a very fit man despite his sedentary occupation) and provided an opportunity to satisfy his hunger for reading: reportedly, he decided to be a writer when he first read Harriet Beecher Stowe's Uncle Tom's Cabin.

 When Bellow was nine, his family moved to the Humboldt Park neighborhood on the West Side of Chicago, the city that formed the backdrop of many of his novels.
 Bellow's father, Abraham, had become an onion importer.
 He also worked in a bakery, as a coal delivery man, and as a bootlegger.
 Bellow's mother, Liza, died when he was 17.
 She had been deeply religious and wanted her youngest son, Saul, to become a rabbi or a concert violinist.
 But he rebelled against what he later called the "suffocating orthodoxy" of his religious upbringing, and he began writing at a young age.
 Bellow's lifelong love for the Torah began at four when he learned Hebrew.
 Bellow also grew up reading Shakespeare and the great Russian novelists of the 19th century.

 In Chicago, he took part in anthroposophical studies at the Anthroposophical Society of Chicago.
 Bellow attended Tuley High School on Chicago's west side where he befriended Yetta Barsh and Isaac Rosenfeld.
 In his 1959 novel Henderson the Rain King, Bellow modeled the character King Dahfu on Rosenfeld.